 To understand what keeps disabled people from finding justice in churches, start by reading disabled writers.
-Here’s a selection of books and articles by disabled and neurodivergent Christians, from the UK and beyond (and one or two allies).
+Here’s a selection of disability theology written by disabled and neurodivergent people (and one or two great allies).

 Lamar Hardwick, Disability and the Church: A Vision for Diversity and Inclusion

 Julia Watts Belser, Loving Our Own Bones: Rethinking Disability in an Ableist World

 Inclusive Church, Disability: The Inclusive Church Resource (all contributions are by disabled people, with a theology chapter by John M. Hull)

 Daniel Bowman Jr, On the Spectrum: Autism, Faith, and the Gifts of Neurodiversity

 Tanya Marlow, Those Who Wait: Finding God in Disappointment, Doubt and Delay

 Stephanie Tait, The View from Rock Bottom: Discovering God’s Embrace in our Pain